gitfrid/MMR-EU-N-max1D-or-2D/README.md

 **The results have not been checked for errors.
 Neither methodological nor technical checks or data cleansing have been performed.**
 _________________________________________

-### Dowhy causal impact estimation vax coverage on measles case incidence for differnt countries, <br>M-containing vac max(1st or 2nd) Dose
+### Dowhy causal impact estimation vax coverage on measles confirmed reported case incidence /1M for differnt countries, <br>M-containing vac max(1st or 2nd) Dose

 <br>
 <p>DoWhy is a Python library for causal inference that allows modeling and testing of causal assumptions, based on a unified language for causal inference.